percona/psmysql-docs/docs/apparmor.md

 ## Edit the mysqld profile

 Only edit `/etc/apparmor.d/local/usr.sbin.mysql`.
-We recommend that you Switch a Profile to Complain mode before editing the file.
+We recommend that you switch a profile to [Complain mode](#switch-a-profile-to-complain-mode) before editing the file.
 Edit the file in any text editor.
-When your work is done, Reload one profile and Switch a Profile to Enforce mode.
+When your work is done, Reload one profile and [Switch a Profile to Enforce mode](#switch-a-profile-to-enforce-mode).

 ## Configure a custom data directory location